moshix/BITNETServices/forum3270_chat.md

 It supports multiple concurrent users in a global chat room with live message distribution, user presence tracking, and realtime screen updates.

+It uses of goroutines, channels, and careful synchronization to provide a robust and scalable chat system, indepentely on the connection client, ie 3270 or ssh (which is also supported!).

 ### Key Features:
 - Realtime message broadcasting to all connected users
 - Thread-safe connection management